 Here are my favorite activities for teaching life cycles.

 This unit takes a couple of weeks.
 We have so much fun creating a lapbook.
 First, we get caterpillars from Insect Lore.
 I place them in a literacy center with a ruler so the students can measure the caterpillars.
 Then, I print a journal and vocabulary cards for my students.

 I teach them vocabulary words and we play vocabulary games before this unit.
 You can get my free science vocabulary games here.
 Each day, the students measure the length of the caterpillars and record their observations.
 This is such an easy way to integrate math and science into literacy!
 Next, we read The Very Hungry Caterpillar and discuss the vocabulary words of this story.

-Do you know the difference between cocoon and chrysalis?
-Most moths create silky cocoons while most butterflies create hard chrysalis’.
+Do you know the difference between a cocoon and a chrysalis?
+Most moths create silky cocoons while most butterflies create hard chrysalides.
 After discussing this, my students rewrite the story.
-It turns out so cute and the kids love watching our butterflies grow.
+It turns out so cute, and the kids love watching our butterflies grow.
 Once they’re adults, we finally release them into the wild.
 You can grab this lapbook from my TpT shop here.

 2. Frog life cycle

 Frogs are so adorable!
 I once jumped out of my window to catch this enormous bullfrog!
 So, when I’m teaching my students about the life cycle of a frog, we like to create flipbooks.
 They’re so easy to do!
 First, we read The Caterpillar and the Pollywog.

 It’s a cute story about how the pollywog changes and while the caterpillar is happy for him, he also wants to grow.
 We record the changes the pollywog makes throughout the story.
 Then, we discuss the differences between the butterfly and the pollywog.
 Once we compare the life cycles, we compare frogs with toads.
 I love reading the Frog and Toad Are Friends for this!
 Again, this is a great way to integrate science into literacy.